redxking/ThroneAndLibertyBot/README.md

 - **Reinforcement Learning**: Learns optimal gameplay strategies using PPO.
 - **Modular Design**: Separate components for movement, combat, rewards, and navigation.
 - **Error Handling**: Resilient to unexpected scenarios like being stuck or dying.

-This README serves as a guide to understanding the bot’s structure and functionality.
-For additional help, refer to the comments within each file or the documentation in `README.md`.